j1mmie/nfinity-whitepaper/readme.md

 **Programmable Portals.** Everything in the Metaverse has the potential to be programmable, and Portals are no exception.
 One approach is a system where Portals can delegate some (or all) of their attributes to another smart contract.
 Since Portals are not NFTs, the smart contract would not be able to do anything permanently destructive.
 There could be smart contracts that change a Portal's destination to the highest bidder.
 Or the account with the most recently acquired NFT from a collection.
 Or a random patron, to spotlight a Space owner's followers.

+One can imagine a Space in Nfinity that is programmed to be a link aggregator.
+Like a 3d version of Reddit that uses Portals instead of hyperlinks.
+Upon each visit, the Portals link to a new set of dynamically chosen Spaces.

 **Centralized Games.** Games that are better suited as centralized experiences can still use Nfinity to generate and connect land within the game.
 For example, a game like Minecraft can use the Portal definitions from Nfinity to overlay Portals in a Minecraft world.
 The Portals can connect users' different Minecraft server instances.

 **Usage-Based Appreciation of Utility.** A more advanced Point-accrual process could be implemented, one that rewards benevolent use of the space.
 For example, Point accrual could be accelerated when other Spaces connect to one's Portals.
 It could be accelerated for Spaces that have used their Points for Enhancements.
 There could even be a voting system where users vote for which Spaces should accrue Points faster.
 In general, the goal is to reward landowners for making the Metaverse a more accessible and/or lively place.

+**Uniform Resource Locators..** TODO: Describe URLs like nfinity://snoop.eth, ENS, etc

 ## The Nfinity DAO